-First I made the Roux with oil and flour.
+First I made the Roux with oil and flour in my favorite jumbo cooker saute pan.
 The name of the game is to stir, stir, stir!
 Once the Roux was complete, I added the vegetables.

 Instead of a green bell pepper for the Cajun Trinity I substituted a red bell pepper.

-After letting the Etouffee simmer for another 10 minutes or so, I added a tsp each of garlic powder, cayenne pepper, and creole seasoning.
+After letting the Etouffee simmer for another 10 minutes or so, I added a teaspoon each of garlic powder, cayenne pepper, and creole seasoning.

 Finally, I wanted to include brown rice, so I used the recipe from the back of the bag of rice, but instead of using just water I substituted half of the liquid with turkey broth and used water for the other half of the cooking liquid.